Ramcas42/random-link/README.md

 # random-link
-random link on click from an array
+random link on click from an array written on JS